CITB Training Assessor Drive

 This programme is perfect for qualified tradespeople who may be seeking a career change, but have lots of industry experience.
 Assessors will be helping to support the industry’s future workforce by applying their current skills and experience to assess apprentices on site.
 They will also be responsible for ensuring qualifications are delivered to the very highest standards, and comply with internal and external awarding policies.

 Becoming an Assessor can be incredibly rewarding, particularly as you are helping to shape the next generation of talent.
-By working with young apprentices, you will be working with them to help gain their qualifications and become skilled in their relevant trades.
+By working with young apprentices, you’ll help gain their qualifications and become skilled in their relevant trades.
 It is the perfect opportunity for experienced industry professionals to use the knowledge, skills and behaviours they have learnt over the years in order to help others become qualified.

 More Secure Future